j-schreiber/js-sf-cli-security-audit/messages/org.audit.init.md

 Initialised %s permissions at %s.

-# success.profile-policy-summary

-Initialised policy with %s profiles at %s.

-# success.permset-policy-summary
+# success.policy-summary

-Initialised policy with %s permission sets at %s.
+Initialised policy "%s" with %s items at %s.